 1. We have covered a lot of stock market abbreviations and their full form used in stock markets

-2. Understanding the stock market slang, and possessing a sound knowledge of the stock market universe.
+2. Understanding the stock market terminologies , and possessing a sound knowledge of the stock market universe.

 3. You are ready and equipped to open a Demat account with Samco securities to start investing and trading.
-You can also download the pdf and learn and understand these terms without being distracted by the noisy online world while sipping your favourite chai.
-Make us a part of your investing adventure!
+Make us a part of your investing journey!